 You can create your own templates and modify those that come bundled with ReSharper.

-For editing templates, ReSharper provides Template Editor that opens in a separate Visual Studio code pane, allowing you to switch between your code and your template editing environment to make real-world testing of templates faster.
+For editing templates, ReSharper provides Template Editor that opens in a separate Visual Studio code pane, allowing you to switch between your code and your template editing environment and make real-world testing of templates faster.

-For managing templates, you can use Templates Explorer that you can call by choosing Live Templates on the ReSharper menu:
+For managing templates, you can use Templates Explorer that you can call by choosing ReSharper | Tools | Templates Explorer.

 Once defined, any template can be easily shared among team members in two ways using the Templates Explorer.